 - Indicate the discharge date and the child’s placement location.

-- If the hospital hold was removed prior to the Detention Hearing, call Intake and Detention Control at (323) 881-1303, and inform the IDC CSW that the child will be released to the parent/legal guardian.
+- If you wish to remove the hospital hold prior to the Detention Hearing, call Intake and Detention Control and the warrant desk immediately at (323) 881-1303.

 - Document all contacts in the Contact Notebook.